-The property has been altered and extended at various points in the past.
+A porch has been added to the property in the past.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
-Some alterations/extensions may be historic, however, this should be confirmed.